 From here it was an uphill push but the sun was shining and we had no stress.
 Later on we got to little picturesque village called Gasteig where we refueled, watered and started looking for some accomodation using the free wifi… This turned out to be a waste of a time but it was a well earnt rest so no grudges were borne!

-We somehow then managed to reconnect to the Königssee – Bodensee radweg and started heading up the hill.
-It was getting late, we had no accomodation and no ‘proper’ food beyond snacks, and when we hit another village on the hill we decided that we’d have to ask local knowledge.
+We somehow then managed to reconnect to the Königssee – Bodensee Radweg and started heading up the hill.
+It was getting late, we had no accommodation and no ‘proper’ food beyond snacks, and when we hit another village on the hill we decided that we’d have to ask local knowledge.

 We came across Niklasreuth and saw the Catholic minister leaving his house with another man and a dog, so Zara asked if there was anywhere to stay nearby.
 The minister then rang a Pension, who offered a little room which they never normally rented out, so we accepted gratefully and pedalled steadily up the hill and down into Wörnsmühl where Gasthaus Anian awaited us.